Actindo-AG/Documentation/FiegeIntegration/Overview/02_Features.md

 When the shipment is arranged, Fiege sends shipment status and tracking data back to Actindo.

 **Return data**
-If required, all relevant return-related data are update by Fiege and transferred to Actindo for further processing.
+If required, all relevant return-related data are updated by Fiege and transferred to Actindo for further processing.

 **Stock data**
 Stock data, managed across several warehouses, are updated by Fiege and transferred to Actindo.